-If there are not enough or too many data bytes of Preset values then no values are changed and the message is effectively ignored.
+If there are not enough or too many data bytes of Preset values then no values are changed and NAK is issued by the monitor.

 Sub Control Data (4CH)

 This command is used to specify the Sub Control data of the monitor.